usmaanalii/javascript/JavaScript30/analysis.md

 One workaround to this, is to fill in the space vacated, through `padding`.
-This can be done multiple ways, but it makes sense to make this value programmatic, so that it adapts to further page modifications.
+This can be done multiple ways, but it makes sense to make this value dynamic, so that it adapts to further page modifications.

 ``` javascript
 document.body.style.paddingTop = `${nav.offsetHeight}px`;